htcondor/htcondor/docs/version-history/stable-release-series-90.rst

   correct number of cores per GU.
   :jira:`544`

+- Added command line option `--copy-ssh-key` to *bosco_cluster*.
+When set to `no`, this option prevents *bosco_cluster* from installing an ssh key on the remote system, and assume passwordless ssh is already possible.
+  :jira:`270`

 Bugs Fixed:

 - Fixed a bug that cause the *condor_master* to hang for up to two minutes